complianceGJL/Root-Cause-Analysis/README.md

 **(Recommended: Add an actual screenshot or GIF of your application.
 Upload your image (e.g., `screenshot.png`) to an `assets` folder, preferably within `rca-fishbone-analyzer/assets/screenshot.png` or at the root in `assets/screenshot.png`, and update the path below if necessary.)**

-*Fig. 1: Main interface of the RCA Fishbone Application (Replace with your actual screenshot and update the path if needed.
+![RCA FishMain interface of the RCA Fishbone Application (Replace with your actual screenshot and update the path if needed.
 Ensure the image file is in your repository, e.g., in an 'assets' folder.)*

 ---